base-jumper/base-jumper/docs/circuits/AnalogInput.md

 The filter coefficients are normalized for a time step of 1 second, however the actual time steps are significantly smaller.

 ---
+## Hardware Customization
+This section describes the customizations that can be made to the circuit's hardware.
+Only general information is provided here.
+Component designators and board assembly drawings can be found on the [boards]({{"docs/boards/index.html" | relative_url}}) page for a specific base board.

+### Resistor network

+### Amplifier gain

 ## Hardware
 * Configure gain